saanchi/GenericXMLParser/README.md

   </employee>
 </employees>

 full Path of node "firstName is "/employees/employee/firstName" full path of attribute "id" is "/employees/employee@id"

-Implementaion Details
+#Implementaion Details
 It combines the best of StaX approach and the DOM approach of parsing XML.
 Using DOM based approach we preserve the tree structure of XML but unlike DOM based approach it does not store the whole XML file in memory but the information of only skeleton XML.
 Using StaX approach we fill the skeleton tree with nodes as parser traveres the them.
 Using StaX gives parser the flexibiliy to parse Gb's of file with a very small memory foot print.

-Use Cases:
+#Use Cases:

-1.)
+# Case 1.)
 Condiser a simple XML file.
 I need to extract employee list in a text file in the following format.

 <employees>
   <employee id="101">